 With Glaciers Melting And Temps Soaring, Pakistan Pursues Big Action On Climate Change

-On her first foray into tree planting, Laiba Atika forgot a key item — a shovel, which her mom later fetched.
+On her first foray into tree planting, Laiba Atiq forgot a key item — a shovel, which her mom later fetched.

 But the 17-year-old is clear about why she is leading volunteers in the northern Pakistani city of Mardan to plant dozens of pine trees in a scrubby park.

-Note: A previous version of this story misspelled the last name of Laiba Atiq and her sister Maira Atiq as Atika.